apexDev37/Algorithms/README.md

 - View and access the MIT License [here][MIT].
 - Go through the outlined instructions to include the LICENSE in your project.
-- Remember to modify the text file and include the YEAR and your FULLNAME.
+- Modify the text file and include the YEAR and your FULLNAME.